THE 1940s ``THE ORIGINS``: VIA DELLA CELLA

 THE 1990s: EXPANSION

-In 1997, due to the insight of Claudio Doldi and well before anyone else, ACG set its sights on the South East Asian market, where it opened three representation offices in China (Shanghai , Dalian, Canton) and one in South Korea.
+In 1997, due to the insight of Claudio Doldi and well before anyone else, ACG set its sights on the South East Asian market, where it opened three representation offices in China (Shanghai , Dalian, Canton).

 It then opened a new plant in Changshu, near Shanghai, in 2000.
 Claudio Doldi understood the great potential of the new global markets and was one of the precursors in business penetration of emerging countries such as China, Korea, Vietnam and India, which are now a focus of world interest and have allowed the company to expand its market worldwide.